michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0031.md

 - adj: (followed by `of') not having the temperament or inclination for
 - adj: not meeting requirements
 ### Family
+- incapable: incapability, incapableness, incapably+
+- capability: capabilities
-incapable: incapability, incapableness, incapably+;capability: capabilities;capable: capability, capableness, capabler, capablest, capably, incapable;incapability: incapabilities
+- capable: capability, capableness, capabler, capablest, capably, incapable
+- incapability: incapabilities
 ### Examples
 - If they do something really inappropriate, for example hit another child, you seem to be incapable of reacting with the seriousness such behaviour warrants.
 - “Are you truly incapable of shame?” thundered U.S.